 • Brush or clean your tongue

 Most people neglect their tongues while brushing.
-However, plaque and tartar can also accumulate on the tongue, leading to bacterial decay and foul breath.
+However, plaque and tartar can also accumulate on the tongue, leading to bacterial decay and bad breath.
 You can brush your tongue with your toothbrush or use a special scraping tool.

 • Floss regularly

 Flossing once a day is just as important as brushing regularly.
 You can’t remove all the small pieces of foods stuck between your teeth with regular brushing.
 However, flossing carefully removes all the food particles, minimizing the risk of bacterial decay and plaque accumulation.
 As such, flossing is crucial to the maintenance of a perfect smile.
+Your ACCD hygienist can give you some tips on proper flossing.

 • Rinse your mouth with an antibacterial mouthwash

 Rinsing your mouth with an antibacterial mouthwash is crucial for overall oral health.
 Rinsing regularly provides three crucial benefits.
 It reduces your mouth’s acidic content, clears the harder-to-reach areas, and remineralizes your teeth.
-You must use an antibacterial or prescription mouthwash to prevent bacterial accumulation or decay.
+You should use an antibacterial or prescription mouthwash to prevent bacterial accumulation or decay.

 • Stay hydrated

 Drinking plenty of water is good for most of your body processes, but it’s especially useful for overall oral health.
 Regular hydration washes away all the food particles and acidic substances from your mouth.
 It also promotes dental cleanliness after meals.
-You must drink plenty of water between meals.
+You should drink plenty of water between meals.

 • Fresh, crunchy, and fibrous fruits and vegetables

-You must eat plenty of fresh, crunchy, and fibrous fruits and vegetables.
+You should eat plenty of fresh, crunchy, and fibrous fruits and vegetables.
 They contain more healthy fibers that help remove the tiny particles of food from hard-to-reach areas.
 Crunchy vegetables are always better for oral health than mushy, processed foods.

 • Regular dental cleaning and checkups